-Helen "Nellie" Taft was the wife of 27th President William Howard Taft and First Lady of the United States from 1909 to 1913, relishing travel to Japan, China and diplomatic missions around the world.
+Helen "Nellie" Taft was the wife of President William Howard Taft and First Lady of the United States from 1909 to 1913.
+During their marriage, she relished travel to Japan, China, and diplomatic missions around the world.

 As "the only unusual incident" of her girlhood, "Nellie" Herron Taft recalled her visit to the White House at 17 as the guest of President and Mrs. Hayes, intimate friends of her parents.
 Fourth child of Harriet Collins and John W. Herron, born in 1861, she had grown up in Cincinnati, Ohio, attending a private school in the city and studying music with enthusiasm.

 The year after this notable visit she met "that adorable Will Taft," a tall young lawyer, at a sledding party.
 They found intellectual interests in common; friendship matured into love; Helen Herron and William Howard Taft were married in 1886.
 A "treasure," he called her, "self-contained, independent, and of unusual application."
 He wondered if they would ever reach Washington "in any official capacity" and suggested to her that they might -- when she became Secretary of the Treasury!

 No woman could hope for such a career in that day, but Mrs. Taft welcomed each step in her husband's: state judge, Solicitor General of the United States, federal circuit judge.
 In 1900 he agreed to take charge of American civil government in the Philippines.
 By now the children numbered three: Robert, Helen, and Charles.
 The delight with which she undertook the journey, and her willingness to take her children to a country still unsettled by war, were characteristic of this woman who loved a challenge.
 In Manila she handled a difficult role with enthusiasm and tact; she relished travel to Japan and China, and a special diplomatic mission to the Vatican.